-Except for some resident game birds such as Wild Turkey and Bobwhite Quail, most of the birds on Fort Benning are protected under the Migratory Bird Treaty Act (MBTA).
+Except for some resident game birds, such as Wild Turkey and Bobwhite Quail, most of the birds on Fort Benning are protected under the Migratory Bird Treaty Act (MBTA).
 This Act implements various treaties and conventions between the US and Canada, Japan, Mexico, and former Soviet Union for the protection of migratory birds.
 Fort Benning manages and conserves migratory bird species through its INRMP and considers effects to migratory birds in any proposed action via the NEPA process.

 There are approximately 150 species of birds protected under the MBTA present on the Installation either seasonally or year round.
 Fort Benning is currently cooperating with Federal, state, and private organizations in gathering information on many migratory bird species in this region.
 Fort Benning personnel are dedicated to making sound ecological management decisions while at the same time providing for the needs of the military to accomplish its mission.
-The proposed action will alter the habitat in the area of construction.
+The action alternatives would alter the habitat in the area of construction; however, the area of the preferred alternative only represents about 0.9% of the available habitat for migratory birds on the Installation.
 This alteration is expected to be detrimental to those species that prefer a wooded habitat, but it may also benefit migratory species, which prefer a grassland setting.
+The typical breeding season for these species is spring through summer.
 Three common migratory birds on the Installation are discussed in more detail, below, as examples.

 The Bachman's sparrow (Aimophila aestivalis) is a small (6 inches) bird with a brown back (with gray and black streaks), a white unstreaked underbelly, and a pale bill.
 It lives in the open pinewoods indicative of the northern portion of the Installation (Harper and Row, 1981).
 During the USFWS Terrestrial Survey 275 male Bachman's sparrows were identified by calls in training areas throughout the Installation.
+Of these identifications only 6 were located within the area of the preferred alternative.
 Habitat quality for this species is good and abundant on Fort Benning due mainly to the widespread use of prescribed fire, which promotes the open pine forests in which this species thrives.
-There are populations known to exist near the location of the three alternatives; however, these are migratory species and do not remain permanently in any one location (personal communication, Thornton, 2003).
+There are populations known to exist near the location of the three alternatives (personal communication, Thornton, 2003).

 The Migrant loggerhead shrike (Lanius ludovicianus) is a small to medium-sized (8-10 inches) bird with a dark gray back, a whitish underbelly, a black facemask, and a black bill.
 It lives in open country with scattered trees, indicative of the northern portion of the Installation (Harper and Row, 1981).
-There is an abundance of suitable habitat for this species throughout many parts of the Installation There are populations known to exist near the location of the three alternatives; however, these are migratory species and do not remain permanently in any one location (personal communication, Thornton, 2003).
+There is an abundance of suitable habitat for this species throughout many parts of the Installation There are populations known to exist near the location of the three alternatives (personal communication, Thornton, 2003).

 The Southeastern American kestrel (Falco sparverius) is a medium-sized (9-12 inches) bird with a reddish back and wings, multicolored head with dark markings, and a buff colored underbelly.
 It lives in open countryside, which is indicative of the northern portion of the Installation (Harper and Row, 1981).
 This species is also known to occur and breed on the Installation.
 It has been observed in a variety of habitats such as open fields, clear-cut areas, loblolly/longleaf stands, open sandhills, and brushy fields.
 The two action alternatives may benefit the Southeastern American kestrel by opening up the forested areas and converting them to open habitat in which the bird can more easily find its primary prey species (small birds, large insects, and mice).
-There are populations known to exist near the location of the three alternatives; however, these are migratory species and do not remain permanently in any one location (personal communication, Thornton, 2003).
+There are populations known to exist near the location of the three alternatives (personal communication, Thornton, 2003).